 During heavy rains, vehicles are restricted to the main road, and the pathway to reach the palace is wet and muddy.
 Take extreme care if you are with the elderly or someone similar.
 You will surely enjoy the simple-looking but very old palace if you love to explore historic locations.

 Shirpamal, Chhatrapati Shivaji Maharaj Smarak

-Shirpamal is the place where Chhatrapati Shivaji Maharaj met King of Jawhar Shri Yashwantrao Martandraoji Mukane for some important decisions on invading Surat.
-It is a historic monument in the Palghar district located on one of the highest hillocks on Jawhar Nashik road.
-Watch the beautiful Drone shot and aerial view video that explains better.
-This place is at the distance of 6 km from Jawhar market which takes not more than 15 minutes by road.
+Shirpamal is the place where Chhatrapati Shivaji Maharaj met the King of Jawhar, Shri Yashwantrao Martandraoji Mukane, for some important decisions on invading Surat.
+It is a historic monument in the Palghar district, located on one of the highest hillocks on Jawhar Nashik Road.
+Watch the beautiful Drone shot and aerial view video that explain it better.
+This place is at a distance of 6 km from Jawhar market, which takes not more than 15 minutes by road.

 Jai Sagar Dam and Lake